MansMeg/BSDA/grading/assignment1_grading.md

 - No answer
 - Probability that Elvis had an identical twin brother is computed correctly, but the result is not roughly ...
 (0.5p)
 - Probability that Elvis had an identical twin brother is computed using Bayes rule, and the result is roughly ...
-(1p)

-## Overall quality of the report

-### Q17 -

-Does the report follow the formatting instructions?

-- Not at all
-- Little
-- Mostly
-- Yes

-### Q18 -

-In case the report doesn't fully follow the formatting instructions, specify the formatting instruction that is not followed.
-If applicable, specify the page of the report, where this difference in formatting is visible.